 The Strand, Winchelsea, East Sussex TN36 4JT

-DESCRIPTION Strand House, formerly The Old Workhouse, dates from the 15th century and is of plastered timber framing and brick, park tile hung with exposed timber framing both internally and externally including close set vertical studding.
-Immediately adjacent to the rear is Crow's Nest Cottage which has in more recent years been incorporated into the main residence by way of a link.
-Features include exposed beams, massive inglenook fireplaces and within the garden is a detached coach house now converted to residential use.
+DESCRIPTION Strand House, formerly The Old Workhouse, dates from the 15th century and is of plastered timber framing and brick, part tile hung with exposed timber framing both internally and externally including close set vertical studding.
+Immediately adjacent to the rear is a small cottage which is linked to the main house.
+Features include exposed beams and massive inglenook fireplaces.
+Within the garden is a detached converted coach house.

-RYE BAY COTTAGE A converted coach house forming a separate guest cottage comprising 2 ground floor double bedrooms with en suite facilities and private terraces and a first floor bedroom suite with a large bathroom with twin counter top basins.
+Rye Bay Cottage: A converted coach house forming a separate holiday cottage comprising 2 ground floor double bedrooms with en suite facilities and private terraces and a first floor kitchen and living /dining room with a balcony.

-OUTSIDE The property is approached from the main road over a gravelled driveway providing parking and turning for about 12 -14 cars.
+OUTSIDE The property is approached from the main road over a gravelled driveway providing parking and turning for multiple vehicles.
 From this area, gravel pathways run adjacent to the main house and the majority of the garden which backs onto National Trust farmland is down to lawn with ornamental water features, including ponds, mixed flower beds and herbaceous borders.
 One of the original town wells is sited within the garden.
 Forming a backdrop to the property, there are terrace gardens with meandering pathways leading up to Ferry Hill and Winchelsea Town.
-A small parcel of land forming part of the gravelled parking area is held on a licence from the National Trust.
+A small parcel of land forming part of the gravelled area for additional parking is held on a licence from the National Trust.
 Further details upon request.

 Phillips & Stubbs